Axway/api-builder-docs/content/en/docs/release_notes/york.md

 <!-- ## Breaking changes -->

 ## Features
-* #7093: Added an interface for plugging different protocols into API Builder that will eventually be used to support OAS 3 in the product.
+* #7093: Added an interface for plugging different protocols into API Builder that will eventually be used to support OpenAPI 3 in the product.

 ## Fixes